IDMNYU/audiolab/docs/synths.md

 ![Analog Studio Panorama](./img/analog_overview.jpg "Analog Studio Panorama")

 IDM has a collection of analog synthesizers for the users of the Audio Lab to work with, set up as a self-contained studio in the corner of the room.
-These include:
+The studio has two main types of synthesizers, based on the 1970s-era designs of Serge Tcherepnin ([**Serge**](https://en.wikipedia.org/wiki/Serge_synthesizer)) in California and Alan Robert Pearlman ([**ARP**](https://en.wikipedia.org/wiki/ARP_Instruments)) in Massachusetts.
+The two systems are decribed in these pages.
+Our collection includes:

 - a large (5-panel) Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random\*Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980.
 - a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) project by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.